HLTWHS005 Conduct manual tasks safely

 To view available course dates & to book your course online

 Discounts apply for group bookings of six or more people.

-The course HLTWHS005 Conduct Manual Tasks Safely provides participants with the skills and knowledge required to recognise potentially hazardous manual tasks, and to then prepare for and complete those tasks in a safe manner.
+This course provides participants with the skills and knowledge required to recognise potentially hazardous manual tasks, and to then prepare for and complete those tasks in a safe manner.

 This course applies to all workers involved in manual handling tasks.

 The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand standards and industry codes of practice.
 The Hazardous Manual tasks code of practice applies to this work.